Eloy Room: Columbus Crew

-On 5 July 2019, Room signed with Major League Soccer club Columbus Crew on a free transfer, replacing Zack Steffen who had left the club for Manchester City.
-He made his debut for the club on 20 July in a 2–1 victory against the Montreal Impact.
-Room completed his first season with twelve appearances for the Crew, earning one clean sheet.
+On 5 July 2019, Room signed with Major League Soccer club Columbus Crew on a free transfer, replacing Zack Steffen who left the club for Manchester City.
+He made his debut for on 20 July in a 2–1 victory against the Montreal Impact.
+Room completed his first season with 12 appearances for the Crew, earning one clean sheet.

-During the 2020 regular season, Room missed a total of six games due to injury.
-In the seventeen games he did appear in, he recorded seven clean sheets and a 0.88 goals against average.
+During the 2020 regular season, Room missed six games due to injury.
+In his 17 games, he recorded seven clean sheets and a 0.88 goals against average.
 Room won the MLS Save of the Year for his double save in the Crew's match against Orlando City SC on 4 November, the first Crew player to win the award.

-In the 2020 MLS Cup Playoffs, Room tested positive for COVID-19 and missed two games.
-However, the Crew would end up winning both games for which he was out.
-He was cleared to play in the MLS Cup final and was given the start.
-The Crew would go on to win, giving them their first piece of silverware since the 2009 Supporters' Shield.
-Room ended the 2020 season with 8 total clean sheets in 19 total appearances.
+During the 2020 MLS Cup Playoffs, Room tested positive for COVID-19 and missed two games.The Crew won both games he was out, and he was cleared for the MLS Cup final and given the start.
+The Crew won, attaining their first silverware since the 2009 Supporters' Shield.
+Room ended the 2020 season with eight clean sheets in 19 appearances.

-On 3 December 2021, it was announced that the Crew had re-signed Room to a two-year contract extension through the 2023 MLS season with a club option for 2024.
-Crew president and general manager Tim Bezbatchenko stated that "Eloy has not only performed on the field, but he has also bought into the values of the Crew to become a veteran voice and leader in the locker room."
+On 3 December 2021, the Crew re-signed Room to a two-year contract extension through the 2023 MLS season with a club option for 2024.
+Crew president and general manager Tim Bezbatchenko stated, "Eloy has not only performed on the field, but he has also bought into the values of the Crew to become a veteran voice and leader in the locker room."

-On 17 July 2023, Room and Columbus mutually agreed to terminate his contract at the club.
+On 17 July 2023, Room and Columbus mutually agreed to terminate his contract.

-Return to Vitesse
+Later career

 On 18 July 2023, Room returned to Vitesse on a two-year contract.
 On 7 August 2024, Room's contract with Vitesse was terminated by mutual consent amidst the club's financial problems.
-The club thanked him for this agreement to help the club with salary management.

-Cercle Brugge

-In October 2024, Room joined Belgian Pro League club Cercle Brugge on a contract until the end of the season with an option for a further year.
+In October 2024, Room joined Belgian Pro League club Cercle Brugge until the end of the season.

+On 12 December 2025, he signed to USL Championship club Miami FC.